sjbennett123/polarlarp/content/current_writeups/Bring Out Your Tails/_index.md

 running_notes: The mercenary will announce his intention to collect rat tails throughout the town eg, “Bring out your tails!”
 “Bounty Collection!”

 ---
-rumors:
-  - **[ANNOUNCED]** There is a bounty on rats in the city, and the city will pay one silver for every rat tail harvested.